vechiato/vechiato.github.io/content/post/DeepSeek R1 Homelab.md

 ---

-# Step 3: Test DeepSeek R1
+# Step 3: Run DeepSeek R1 Model

-Once installed, you can test DeepSeek R1 using the Ollama CLI or the web-based user interface (WebUI):
+Once installed, you can run DeepSeek R1 using the Ollama CLI or the web-based user interface (WebUI):

 ## Using the CLI